My best friend blogged about the sometimes suckiness of dating and I thought it needed to be shared.

 “How about you decide, and let me know.”

 “Okay.
 Sounds good.
 See you then—Oh, wait!
 One more thing.
 The last thing I was going to ask you was whether or not you were feeling better.
 Can I bring you anything?
 Medicine?
 Kleenex?
 Gatorade?”
+While it was a very sweet gesture, I was, in fact, feeling much better, and was in no need of his services.

 “No, I’m okay.
 I’m not sick anymore.
 Thanks, though.
 That’s very nice of you.”